A romantic relationship is supposed to bring you happiness. It’s supposed to be healthy, satisfying, and especially loving.

 When one person gives and gives and the other takes and takes, it is an unhealthy balance and what will likely lead to “relationship radiation” where the taker becomes more toxic to be around.
 When the taker takes advantage of the giver’s generosity, the giver will usually develop resentment and start to shut down as they get burnt out.

 Lesson: Make it your mission to notice what your partner is doing for you.
 Think about what would make them happy then do that thing.
 If you hate cleaning the bathroom but your partner loves when you do it, make it happen.
-Balancing the relationship scale adds a lot your romantic and emotional connection.
+Balancing the relationship scale adds a lot to your romantic and emotional connection.

 3. Do your best to understand your partner’s difficulties in life.

-It’s important to your partner for you to, at minimum, acknowledge their challenges.
+It’s important to your partner for you to, at a minimum, acknowledge their challenges.
 If they are feeling bad or stressed about something and you dismiss their experience, they may feel invalidated and hurt.
 Seeking to understand their challenges makes them feel as if they are not alone in what they are going through.

 Lesson: Figure out what makes your partner unhappy and be an active listener when they are struggling.
 You may be able to help them through it, or you may not.
 Do your best to understand their plight to show them that you actually care about what happens to them.